 With a view to strengthening its commitment to prevent any form of corruption, active and passive, direct and indirect, IGD aligned its anticorruption management system with the standard UNI ISO 37001 – Anti Bribery Management Systems, by adopting the Anticorruption Policy in order to guarantee compliance with the law and international best practices, with a view to establishing a corporate culture focused on legality, the prevention of and fight against corruption.

 The Legality Rating represents a reward system for those enterprises that abide by the law and adapt their organisations and business activities to follow suit, with the aim of increasing the security and the competitiveness of the market.
-In 2016 IGD obtained for the first time the Legality Rating with a score of three stars, the maximum score possible for this recognition, which was confirmed in the two subsequent renewals requested in 2019 and 2020 respectively.
+In 2016 IGD obtained for the first time the Legality Rating with a score of three stars, the maximum score possible for this recognition, which was confirmed in the three subsequent renewals requested in 2018, 2020 and 2022.

 We aligns our conduct regarding taxation to comply with the laws in force.
 Furthermore, in accordance with the principle of responsibility, as stated in the IGD’s Code of Conduct, transparency and legality are the driving forces behind its fiscal approach and the fulfilment of its tax obligations.
 In addition, we included tax violations in our Organisational Management Model ex Legislative Decree 231/01.